Independent educational reference. Not affiliated with GIA, IGI, AWDC, Bain, the FTC, De Beers, or any diamond retailer or laboratory.

 De Beers closes Lightbox Jewelry

-Date: announced 9 May 2025.
-Production halt 14 June 2024.
+Date: closure announced 9 May 2025; end of jewellery production announced June 2024.

 What happened: De Beers, the world's largest natural-diamond producer, announced the closure of Lightbox Jewelry, its lab-grown consumer brand launched in 20181.
 Lightbox had been a deliberate price-floor experiment, set initially at $800 per carat regardless of quality.
 As third-party lab-grown wholesale prices fell roughly 90% over six years, the price floor became indefensible.
 Lightbox lost $101.3 million in 2023 and $22.3 million in 2022.